fichub-cli-contrib/fichub-cli-metadata/README.md

   --update-db               Self-Update existing db (--input-db required) --export-db               Export the existing db as json (--input-db
                             required)
-  --migrate-db              Migrate to new db schema (--input-db required) -o, --out-dir TEXT        Path to the Output directory (default: Current
+  -o, --out-dir TEXT        Path to the Output directory (default: Current
                             Directory)
   --download-ebook TEXT     Download the ebook as well.
 Specify the format: